Avi DNS Architecture and Features

 - Categorization of non-significant logs is also very important.
 If certain errors are typical in a certain deployment, these errors should be excluded from significant logs.

-- Refer to the exclude DNS errors discussion found here.
+- Refer to Exclude DNS Error for more details on the exclude DNS errors section.

 Click on one of the 12 options in the Log Analytics selector for relevant popups, as shown in the example below.